-Current Course Information Proposed Course Information Title: Native Americans Title: Contemporary Native American Cultures Description Description A survey of culture history and culture area This course is an introduction to the Native characteristics of the Indians of North American cultures of North America north of America.
-Detailed study of representative Mexico from an anthropological perspective groups related to historical, functional, and with an emphasis on historical and ecological concepts contemporary cultural diversity.
+Current Course Information Proposed Course Information Title: Native Americans Title: Contemporary Native American Cultures Description Description A survey of culture history and culture area This course is an introduction to the Native characteristics of the Indians of North America.
+American cultures of North America north of Detailed study of representative groups related Mexico from an anthropological perspective with to historical, functional, and ecological concepts an emphasis on historical and contemporary cultural diversity.
 There is a strong emphasis on the history of culture change and continuity as well as on current political, economic, and cultural issues among the Native nations of the U.S. and Canada